 This course focuses on the development of leadership skills used in managing a successful business.
 Students will analyse the role of a leader in business, with a focus on decision making, management of group dynamics, workplace stress and conflict, motivation of employees, and planning.
 Effective business communication skills, ethics, and social responsibility are also emphasized.

-CGC1D - Geography, Grade 9, Academic
+CGC1W - Exploring Canadian Geography, Grade 9, De-streamed